Educate teachers about the signs and effects of hearing loss.

 Hearing loss can prevent children from participating in the classroom and inhibit learning.
-On top of that, many young people listen to loud music on their portable devices, putting them at risk for developing hearing loss later in life.
+On top of that, many young people listen to loud music through headphones and earbuds, putting them at risk for developing hearing loss later in life.

 Educating teachers about hearing loss can help them assist hearing impaired students in the classroom and encourage all students to make good hearing health decisions.